How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 PIR motion sensors are very cheap and come at around 3€/$.
 As they are such low-value items, they are often resold in packs of three or five.
 I would suggest that you pick a pack of three as the sensors don’t seem to be of very high built quality and may be dead on arrival in some cases if you believe the comments section on Amazon.
 Or people just got the wiring wrong.

-As for the choice of the right sensor for you, I recommend again one of Andreas’ videos where he also introduced recent new PIR sensor form factors.
+As for choosing the right sensor for you, I recommend again one of Andreas’ videos, in which he also introduces recent new PIR sensor form factors.

 Click here to display content from YouTube.